Metropolitan bias: In resource allocation

 The term 'metropolitan bias' has been used to describe unequal allocation of resources, such as governmental services.

 In one study, Ferré et al (2010) noted that, in the 1970s to 1980s, "urban bias" was a tendency of governments to disproportionately tax rural activities like agriculture and invest in urban-based industrialization.
 By 2010, they state, 75% of those living in extreme poverty (defined as less than $1 per day) lived in rural settings.
 In eight developing countries examined (Albania, Brazil, Kazakhstan, Kenya, Mexico, Morocco, Thailand, and Sri Lanka), the authors noted a disproportional amount of services for the poor were available in urban areas.
 They concluded that "any strategy for urban poverty reduction that places greater focus on, or allocates more resources to, metropolitan areas, suffers from a 'metropolitan bias' analogous to the urban bias of old."

 In other areas

 In 2000, several architects from Scotland and Wales made claims of metropolitan bias in selections for the Stirling Prize after five out of seven designs shortlisted by judges were located within London, despite the scope of the contest at the time extending to all of Europe.
 Critics also described the list as "London-centric".
 The chairman representing the judges in the contest dismissed the claims, noting that the first Stirling Prize was awarded to a building in Manchester.

+A 2024 study found that large language models tend to provide more accurate information for major metropolitan areas than for smaller cities and regions.